 Will I get to build projects for my own personal use?

 Every Thursday night, we offer Open Shop from 6:30 – 9:30.
 Once you have proven yourself to be safe on the tools and in the shop, you are welcome to join us for Open Shop.
 If you are working on a school project, there is no charge; if you are working on your own projects, the rate per hour is $5.
 This Open Shop rate continues after you graduate too!

 How will you help me get a job at the end of the program?

 Toward the end of the program, we provide assistance as you develop your resume and portfolio.
 We notify employers in our database that our students are graduating, write letters of recommendation upon request, and talk to potential employers as needed.
 Historically, over 90% of our job-seeking students find jobs within a few months of graduation.

-We also encourage you to visit cabinet shops in your desired location, even prior to graduation.
-They are usually happy to give you a tour if you tell them that you are attending NESAW and also to keep you in mind if they have openings at a later date.
+We encourage you to visit cabinet shops in your desired location, even prior to graduation.
+They are usually happy to give you a tour if you tell them that you are attending NESAW and to keep you in mind if they have openings.

 What if I want to be a furniture maker?